nice-digital/NICE-model-repo/README.md

 3. **Fractional polynomials NMA RDS file** (`FPNMA_means.rds`): Note the version of this using time to next treatment as a surrogate for nivolumab plus ipilimumab is not available to the public as this data was marked as confidential by the data holders.

-4. **Raw data file containing the pseudo-IPD for all trials for survival analysis** (`IPD_R_input_noACIC.xlsx`): Note in the publicly available version data has been simulated to replaced data considered confidential by either the UK RWE dataholders or involved companies; or
+4. **Raw data file containing the pseudo-IPD for all trials for survival analysis** (`IPD_R_input_noACIC.xlsx`): Note in the publicly available version data has been simulated to replaced data considered confidential by either the UK RWE data holders or involved companies; or

 5. **RDS output from the survival analysis using company data** (`Survival_analysis_noTTDorTTPorPPS[NoACIC].rds`): Note in the publicly available version TTD and TTP are set equal to PFS in order to protect data considered confidential by the involved companies, and PPS is set equal to the UK RWE.